NHSDigital/nhs-notify-web-template-management/README.md

 5. Open your browser and go to `localhost:3000` to view the app.

-### Running templates and webauth projects locally
+### Running Team and IAM Web Auth projects locally

 Read more in the [README.md](./local/README.md).